-Arts Organizations Granting Program - \$20,000 - Per Council approval, the Arts Commission will kick-off the inaugural year of Grants to Arts Organizations.
+Arts Organizations Granting Program - \$20,000 - The Arts Commission will kick-off the inaugural year of Grants to Arts Organizations.

-Washington Center Exhibition Community Canvas: 28 Years of Public Art in Olympia - \$1000 - Exhibit to explore the connections between art and people ranging from creative experiences like Arts Walk to works that are part of Olympia's public art collection.
+Washington Center Exhibition Community Canvas: 30 Years of Public Art in Olympia - \$1000 - Exhibit to explore the connections between art and people ranging from creative experiences like Arts Walk to works that are part of Olympia's public art collection.
 See the history and future of creative community building through the arts.